wzdnzd/chatgpt-collector/README.md

 # ChatGPT APIs
-> some ChatGPT APIs collected from web
+> Some ChatGPT APIs Collected From Web